WICG/attribution-reporting-api/README.md

 the `attributeon` eTLD+1, it looks up all sources in storage that match <`attributionreportto`, `attributeon`>.

 The most recent matching source is given a `credit` of value 100.
-All other matching sources are given a `credit` of value of 0.
+All other matching sources are given a `credit` of value 0.

 For each matching source, schedule a report.
 To schedule a report, the browser will store